-In this course, students learn the basics journalistic design.
-Our end result will be the SMS yearbook.
-Throughout the course, students learn the importance of visual storytelling and communications while learning different design techniques.
+In this course, students learn the basics of journalistic design, and the major project of this course will be the SMS yearbook.
+Throughout the year students will learn the importance of visual storytelling and communications while mastering a variety design techniques.
 Each yearbook page will maintain consistent design principles while staying visually appealing to the reader.
 In addition, students learn how to write eye-catching headlines, subheads and captions.